ninakali/flourish-pc/src/000/fff.md

 # Kind of sort of a time capsule

+@ninakali:
-As you might have noticed, this section is not in the table of contents.
+> As you might have noticed, this section is not in the table of contents.
 It is a part of the preface, but unlike previous sections, this one is addressed not only to my contemporaries and is highly personal and opinionated.
 Naturally, I will embarrass myself to the fullest, so feel free to continue reading if that's your kind of thing.
 Otherwise, please proceed to the next section.

 # A letter from the Summer of 2022